Luos-io/Documentation/docs/tools/gate.md

 The Gate is a major tool of the Luos eco-system.
 It's allowing you to translate any Luos achitecture into a more convenient format for standard software ([Json] most of the time) and to stream and receive those formated informations into any kind of communication way such as serial interface, wifi, bluetooth, Lora, ...

-You can use it to take control of any embedded service with [any languages] on any machine.
-For example we use it in [Pyluos] or [ROS]!
+You can use it to take control of any embedded service with [any languages](/docs/api/list) on any machine.
+For example we use it in [Pyluos](/docs/tools/pyluos) or [ROS](/docs/tools/ros)!

-Gate is a simple embedded [App service](/services/create-services.html#apps-guidelines), so it can work on any MCU running Luos without any modification.
+Gate is a simple embedded [App service](/docs/luos-technology/services/services#apps-guidelines), so it can work on any MCU running Luos without any modification.

 The Gate service must be used with a driver service called **pipe** that can be hosted into different kinds of <span className="cust_tooltip">nodes<span className="cust_tooltiptext">{{node_def}}</span></span> allowing you to choose the communication way fitting with your project (USB, Wifi, Bluetooth, etc.)